 It may become necessary for a student to withdraw from FPA during the academic year.
-Should a parent/legal guardian choose to withdraw a student for any reason, parent and/or guardian should request a meeting with their child's administrator and the enrollment director.
+Should a parent/legal guardian choose to withdraw a student for any reason, parent and/or guardian should request a meeting with their child's administrator and the child's administrator..
 All financial obligations must be fulfilled before official records are released.